/Environment

 The glass industry has been satisfying these demands for decades already, and it is a pioneer in efficient technologies and innovative products.
 The glass industry’s activities play an important role in climate and environmental protection.

 The REACH Directive (EC 1907/2006) is the European Community regulation on chemicals and their safe use.
 It went into effect on June 1st 2007.
 REACH stands for Registration, Evaluation, Authorisation and Restriction of Chemicals.
 The aim of REACH is to encourage the safe use of chemicals to protect human health and the environment.
 All substances, their properties and uses must be recorded in a central database run by the European Chemicals Agency in Helsinki.
-Under REACH, companies are required to register substances in a step-by-step process by 2018, and to pass on information about the substances along their supply chains.
+Under REACH, companies are required to register substances and to pass on information about the substances along their supply chains.

 The glass industry can be affected by the requirements of the REACH Directive as producer, importer and, more importantly, user of chemical substances.
 It is what is termed a downstream user.
 As downstream users, one mandatory requirement for glass manufacturers is to use only substances that are already registered by their manufacturer or importer.
 Although glass is defined as a substance under REACH, it is generally not subject to the registration requirement (Annex V, no. 11, REACH).